HomeVertebratesSirenians

 Reproduction and Life Cycle

-Although sirenians are mostly solitary, they gather in groups when the females are in estrus.
-These groups, called leks, generally comprise a single female and multiple males.
+Although sirenians are mostly solitary, they gather in temporary groups when the females are in estrus.
+These groups generally comprise a single female and multiple males.
 Females generally give birth to a single calf after a year-long pregnancy and invest considerably in raising them (K-selection).

 Dugongs